yandex/odyssey/README.md

 uniquely identify client and track actions.
 Odyssey can save log events into log file and using system logger.

+### CLI

+Odyssey supports multiple command line options.
+Use `/path/to/odyssey` --help to see more

 #### Architecture and internals

 Odyssey has sophisticated asynchronous multi-threaded architecture which